LittleHelicase/BaconStreamVR/README.md

-# VRLab Basis
+# BaconStreamVR

-This repository contains a starter application for the VRLab exercises.
-You will find more information about the underlying structure below.
+A small experiment using Bacon and a process based descriptive system.
 This application is built upon the gulp-starter package but modifies it in some places.
 E.g. the gulp-starter package used [BackboneJS](http://backbonejs.org/) for app development.
 This package simply uses a stream based setup built with [BaconJS](https://baconjs.github.io/).

 ## gulp-starter